 2017 Photo Contest winner, Sports first prize singles, talks about capturing the Grand National Steeplechase.

-Muhammed Muheisen – Telling their stories
+Muhammed Muheisen – 15.00

 Associated Press Chief Photographer for the Middle East, Afghanistan and Pakistan documenting the refugee crisis in Europe–“There are so many stories that have never been told and many voices that have never been heard.
 As a photojournalist, it is my responsibility to be out there searching for these stories to document.”

-The Convention is a cinematic and visceral look at the annual Esprit Conference.
+2017 Digital Storytelling Contest winner, Long Form, third prize, presents The Convention; a cinematic and visceral look at the annual Esprit Conference.
 This conference draws transgender women in their 50’s, 60’s, and 70’s together for a week of camaraderie, mutual support, expression, and shared experience.